We are working on a seastead design.

 reasonable control even in rather bad situations.
 How well do you think this would work?

-We would like to move like 6 knots even with drogue out so we can try to get out of the way of the
+Say we would like to move like 5 knots even with drogue out so we can try to get out of the way of the

 storm.
 What size drogues would be good for that kind of speed in 30, 40, 50, and 60 mph winds?